Pray for the Vlei

 Princess Vlei has long been a site of spiritual significance.
 It is a site of organised church rituals, such as baptism; a site connected to the spiritual heritage of the KhoiSan, and a site where many residents over the years have come to be close to God.
-Archbishop Desmond Tutu is foremost amongst the many religious leaders who have expressed concern over this issue.
+Archbishop Desmond Tutu is foremost amongst the many religious leaders who supported our campagn against the mall.

-For the churches performing immersion baptisms at Princess Vlei, the proposed mall development is a major threat to longstanding religious rituals.
-Not all religious groups are so directly threatened.
-But it is clear that many members and leaders of the different faith communities are deeply concerned about this issue, and about the loss of this iconic site for the sake of profit.
+For the churches performing immersion baptisms at Princess Vlei, the proposed mall development was a major threat to longstanding religious rituals.
+Not all religious groups were so directly threatened.
+But many members and leaders of the different faith communities were deeply concerned about this issue, and were strong voices in protecting this iconic site.
 On this page we reflect some of these views.